-During the 2016 bald eagle breeding season there were observations of bald eagles as a result of surveys for other raptor species.
+During the 2017 bald eagle breeding season there were no observations of bald eagles as a result of surveys for other raptor species.
 There were no bald eagle observations during habitat evaluations and localized searches for THPs.
 There were incidental observations of bald eagles near Scotia along the Eel River.
-None of these detections were within 0.5 mile of active THP units or helicopter operations and flight corridors.

-Continued activity of bald eagles along the Eel River relatively late in the breeding season during the 2014 - 2016 period suggests that discovery of additional new nests is a possibility.
+Continued activity of bald eagles along the Eel River relatively late in the breeding season during the 2014 - 2017 period suggests that discovery of additional new nests is a possibility.
 At the very least, bald eagles seem to be a more common resident in the Eel River Valley compared to 5 or 10 years ago when they were rarely observed in the summer and early fall.